-With My Japan Guide, it’s not just about the sword.
-It’s about strength and discipline, grace and respect and training with the CRAZY88-MIKI which was O-Ren Ishii’s personal army in the fight scene set in the House of Blue Leaves in the movie Kill Bill Vol. 1.
+It’s not just about the sword, it’s about strength and discipline, grace and respect and training with the Crazy88–Miki which was O-Ren Ishii’s personal army in the fight scene set in the House of Blue Leaves in the movie Kill Bill Vol. 1.